Remove Alcohol Stains - Step By Step Instructions

-It is easy to get alcohol stains on your clothes, upholstery or fabric, especially at parties, so below are step by step instructions for removing these stains.
+It is easy to get alcohol stains on your clothes, upholstery or fabric, especially at parties, so below are step by step instructions for removing them.

 Please note, however, that alcoholic beverages many times contain more ingredients than just alcohol, such as the mixers contained in the drink.